AgentRuntimeProtocol/JARVIS_NodeRegistry/README.md

-# ARP Template Node Registry
+# JARVIS Node Registry

-Use this repo as a starting point for building an **ARP compliant Node Registry** service.
+First-party OSS reference implementation of the **ARP Node Registry** service.

-This minimal template implements the Node Registry API using only the SDK packages:
+This reference implementation uses only the SDK packages:
 `arp-standard-server`, `arp-standard-model`, and `arp-standard-client`.

 It is intentionally small and readable so you can swap in your preferred storage/index while keeping the same API surface.